akuklev/Literate_Kotlin/structured-ownership.md

 ```

 This way `L` will be instantiated to the anonymous singleton type of the object just produced,
 and making `l` a singleton reference.
-However, the ist type `L` will be bound as a static parameter
+With `L` being a type parameter, `l` cannot be captured
-of `foo<L>` preventing it from capturing `l` or otherwise propagating it outside the scope as
+or leak outside the scope.
-a singleton reference.
-This approach gives a great control over singleton references.

-Note that with this approach it is not possible to store singleton references inside collections (or, in fact, any containers).
-This is not a shortcomming, but a feature: in those cases we'll have to use managed references provided by object existence scopes such as `CoroutineScope`s for `Job`s, Rustacean lifetimes for variables, and ultimately also filesystems for files, databases for tables etc.
-This generalizes Kotlin's Structured Concurrency to Structured Ownership.

 ## Capabilities